jakubfi/emlin/README.md

 About EMLIN
 ==========================================================================

-EMELF is a linker for MERA 400 EMELF objects.
+EMLIN is a linker for MERA 400 EMELF objects.

 Requirements
 ==========================================================================